Information for landowners and occupiers

 Land referencing is an important process, ensuring everyone with a legal interest in land, in and around the areas being considered for the proposed reinforcement, has an opportunity to be heard.
 We have identified parties who we believe may be affected by the project based on Land Registry Data and we have appointed land agent, Ardent, to verify the publicly available information.
 This is to ensure that the information is up-to-date and to confirm the current occupation of the land.

-We must develop our proposals with the right environmental information.
+We must develop our proposals with the right information.
 Over the coming months, we will carry out environmental and other surveys.
 These surveys will help better understand the local environment and potential effects of our project.
-This will also help inform our further thoughts about routeing and siting and aiding the development of detailed proposals for the next stage of public consultation in 2025.
+This will also help inform our further thoughts about routeing and siting and aiding the development of detailed proposals for the next stage of public consultation.
 The findings of these surveys will be included as part of our application to the Planning Inspectorate (PINS) for development consent.

-We will request permission from the relevant landowners or occupiers to access private land within the route corridor to carry out some surveys.
+We are requesting permission from the relevant landowners or occupiers to access private land within the route corridor to carry out some surveys.
 We hope that we can agree access to land voluntarily.
 Allowing National Grid access to land does not stop anyone with a legal interest in the land making representations about the project at any time and allowing access for surveys does not affect any rights to comment in any form.

 We always seek to agree voluntary survey access and our land agents will make every effort to do so.
 However, where voluntary access cannot be agreed, we will consider whether to use the relevant legal powers to undertake the necessary surveys.